 Fess up, you love hash browns!
 And if you are anything like me, you’ve had plenty of Saturday mornings when you’re craving that McD’s breakfast mostly for the hash browns that hide in that white-red-yellow bag.
 In any case, kljukuša is practically a hash brown pie (potatoes mixed with flour and onions and then baked), spread with some garlic, butter, and topped with sour cream.
 Add soup and salad and upgrade your breakfast to a lunch.
+(Another just as crazy recipe is the hash brown pie with bacon.
+Try it!)

 Like most of the diaspora – a large group of us that left at some point due to war but brought all of the Balkans with us – I visited Sarajevo once a year to see family and friends.
 I used those occasions to reconnect and confiscate as many impressions in as little time as possible.
 Those impressions would later appease my nostalgia (a bittersweet set of exaggerations which follow all of us like an identity dissociative disorder), during those hard hours somewhere in the strange new land when I used to ask myself, “What am I doing here?” knowing well enough it was the right strange new land for me to be.